-Deciding what shade to wear is slightly more complex than just picking blue and forgoing orange, though, as employers reported that various colors send various messages during the interview process.
+Deciding what shade to wear is slightly more complex than just picking black or blue and forgoing orange, though, as employers reported that various colors send various messages during the interview process.
 Do you want to come across as organized, for instance?
 Or creative?

-“That first impression on an interview counts so much, and you don’t want to be out of the race before the interview even begins,” said Sherry Maysonave, head of Empowerment Enterprises, an image consulting firm based in Austin, Texas.
+“That first impression on an interview counts so much, and you don’t want to be out of the race before the interview even begins,” says Sherry Maysonave, head of Empowerment Enterprises, an image consulting firm based in Austin, Texas.
 “That [impression] happens in less than 30 seconds and it’s based entirely upon your attire.”

-Blue was the most recommended color by hiring professionals surveyed by CareerBuilder, with 23 percent responding they actually preferred the hue.
-Shades of blue send the message that you’re credible and trustworthy according to experts.
+Blue was the most recommended color by hiring professionals surveyed by CareerBuilder, with 23 percent saying they actually preferred the hue.
+Shades of blue send the message that you’re credible and trustworthy, according to experts.